DianaNites/cargo-sysroot/README.md

 ## FAQ

 * Q: Why are all versions before 0.4.1 yanked?
-* A: They didn't work correctly or at all because i didnt test properly.
+* A: They didn't work correctly or at all because I didnt test properly.
 Oops.

 ## License